adsabs/adsabs-pages/help/examples.md

     author:"Huchra, John" OR "cfa redshift survey" -title:2MASS

 which will exclude papers containing "2MASS" in their title from the result list.

+##Property strings##

+One can string together different fields to get a list of results that match a set of defined properties.

+        author: "Huchra, John" property:openaccess property:refereed
+returns a list of refereed open-access papers written by John Huchra.